ang-jason/Loan-Calculator/Readme.md

 ## Introduction*
 A mortgage entails paying your monthly payments (installments).
 The party that provides the loan can be a financial institution (ie. the Bank).
-This web application allow you to have full information in comparing between each loan package offering in the market.
+This web application equips you with evaluative information in comparing each loan package offering in the market.

 **To compute the monthly payments - it is a function (loan amount, interest rates, loan duration).**